frdmn/blog.frd.mn/src/posts/2015-03-23_backscatter-due-to-loopback-mx.md

 Now a bit more in detail: The postfix resolves the MX → receives "`localhost`" → tries to relay the mail via the given "`localhost`" server → gets rejected → generated mailer daemon / NDM, which gets sent to the existing user "`antonettabaune@godetia.com`" → reports the sending server (we) for backscatter.

 Now since we figured out what's going on, we also have to fix the issue somehow.
 Maintaining a transport rule list that contains domains with bogus MX addresses manually?
 Nah, not a future proof option to stick with.
-We have to fix the actual root cause of the problem not only it's symtomps.
+We have to fix the actual root cause of the problem not only it's symptoms.

 # The solution

-After quite a lot of trial and error in the dev environment, googleing and spending some hours in the [#postfix](http://webchat.freenode.net/?channels=%23postfix&uio=d4) IRC channel, I came up with the following solution:
+After quite a lot of trial and error in the dev environment, googling and spending some hours in the [#postfix](http://webchat.freenode.net/?channels=%23postfix&uio=d4) IRC channel, I came up with the following solution:

 I added the following line in the `smtpd_recipient_restrictions` in Postfix's `main.cf`:

 ```
 smtpd_recipient_restrictions =
     check_recipient_mx_access cidr:/etc/postfix/recipient_mx_access.cidr